nrfconnect/sdk-nrf/applications/ipc_radio/README.rst

 .. table-from-sample-yaml::

-To automatically attach the firmware image, you need to use Zephyr's :ref:`zephyr:sysbuild`.
+To automatically attach the firmware image, you need to use :ref:`configuration_system_overview_sysbuild`.

-The |nRFVSC| supports sysbuild during `build configuration setup <How to build an application_>`_.
-To learn more about sysbuild in the extension, see `sysbuild support`_ page in its documentation.

 Configuration
 *************